SYD - BEY

 What is the cheapest month to fly from Sydney to Beirut?

-The cheapest month for flights from Sydney to Beirut is October, where tickets cost £1,036 on average.
-On the other hand, the most expensive months are December and June, where the average cost of tickets is £1,838 and £1,607 respectively.
+The cheapest month for flights from Sydney to Beirut is February, where tickets cost £912 (return) on average.
+On the other hand, the most expensive months are December and June, where the average cost of round-trip tickets is £1,396 and £1,163 respectively.

 How far in advance should I book a flight from Sydney to Beirut?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Sydney to Beirut, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Sydney to Beirut, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from Sydney to Beirut